tabarra/txAdmin/docs/dev_notes.md

 # TODO: v7.3+
 - [ ] Anonymous admin actions (issue #893)
     - settings with select box for which options to choose (bans, warns, dms, kicks, restarts, announcements, everything)
-- [ ] MAYBE: bring back hw stats to stats card
-    - put them in a progress bar, on hover/click open popover with detailed info
-    - other than cpu & memory, add server v8 heap - or not worth bringign it back at all
 - [ ] NEW PAGE: Whitelist
 - [ ] `2xl:mx-8` for all pages? (change on MainShell)
 - [ ] console nav button to jump to server start or errors?
+Or maybe filter just error lines (with margin)
 - [ ] cfg parser: resource relative read errors shouldn't trigger warnings
 - [ ] check again for the need of lazy loading
 - [ ] put in server name in the login page, to help lost admins notice they are in the wrong txAdmin